-Members of the CUSJ are very concerned about climate change and the contribution that humans are making towards it through the burning of fossil fuels.
-At the same time we are very concerned about the damage to the environment and the dangers for both human, animal, and plant health of many of our sources of energy.
-These pages are a discussion of the pros and cons of all forms of energy, as we explore sound energy approaches for our future.
+Members of the CUSJ are very concerned about human-caused climate change through the burning of fossil fuels.
+At the same time, we are very concerned that many of our energy sources damage the environment and endanger human, animal, and plant health.

-The Board of CUSJ believes we must do our best to work towards a world based on smaller, local renewable energy projects.
-We also recognize the difficulty in achieving that goal in the current global climate.
+The CUSJ Board believes that we must work towards a world based on smaller, local renewable energy projects.

 2016 06 Clean Air Alliance report on Power Choices — designing an energy plan for Ontario.